Michael2109/cobalt/README.md

 Cobalt is an object-oriented and functional language that runs on the JVM.

-The syntax will be similar to languages such as Haskell and Scala.
+The syntax is similar to languages such as Haskell and Scala.

 # Main Features
 * Hybrid Language - Functional/Object Oriented
 * Statically typed
-* Immutable
+* Focusing on immutability
 * Can be used with other languages on the JVM
 * Non-nullable
 * High readability